hyphengroup/action-fetch-helm-chart/README.md

-# action-fetch-helm-chart
+# (deprecated) action-fetch-helm-chart

+We no longer maintain this, our CI supports `OCI://` protocol for fetching Helm Charts

 GitHub action to fetch Helm chart from ECR using OCI and explode locally.

 > **NOTE**: This action uses a workaround for v3.7.0 see [github issue](https://github.com/helm/helm/issues/10122#issuecomment-922900257)